-Accommodation options include country cottages, garden retreats, boutique inns and farm stays.
-For an indulgent stay, book into Mt Hay Retreat, luxury villas complete with an outdoor bath and breathtaking views of the surrounding bucolic hills just minutes from Berry village.
+Accommodation options include country cottages, garden retreats, boutique inns and farm stays, such as the charming Yellow Dog Cottage, Willow Farm and Bundara Farm.
+For an indulgent stay, book into Mt Hay Retreat, which is host to luxury villas complete with an outdoor bath and breathtaking views of the surrounding bucolic hills just minutes from Berry village.

-Part of the Shoalhaven region on the NSW South Coast, Berry is just over two hours’ drive from Sydney, at the end of the spectacular Grand Pacific Drive, or 2hr 45min from Canberra.
+Part of the Shoalhaven region on the NSW South Coast, Berry is just over two hours’ drive from Sydney, at the end of the spectacular Grand Pacific Drive, or just over 2.5 hours from Canberra.
 You can also take the train from Sydney to Berry, a scenic journey of around three hours.

 Destination NSW acknowledges and respects Aboriginal people as the state’s first people and nations and recognises Aboriginal people as the Traditional Owners and occupants of New South Wales land and water.